 Relaunch your game to test your issue.
 If your game is still unplayable, then go ahead with the next solution.

-The improper in-game settings may also crash your game.
-If you’ve recently changed your game settings, restore your settings to see if that’s the problem for you.
+Improper in-game settings may also crash your game.
+If you’ve recently changed BO4 settings and the game isn’t working since then, you’ll need to restore in-game settings to default.
 Here is how to do it:

 1) Launch the Blizzard Battele.net.